kuromasadev/PROJ4-GRP2/docs/assets/Narrative_content.md

 Our study seeks to unveil the intricate connections within our food supply chain and their implications for Downtown Houston's environment and societal fabric.
 By providing a detailed analysis of the associated costs at each stage, we aim to enlighten consumers, businesses, and policymakers on sustainable choices that benefit our planet and community.

+## Soybeans

+**Introduction to Soybeans**
+Soybeans are a globally traded and highly versatile agricultural commodity.
+They play a significant role in the global food industry, serving as the world's largest source of animal protein feed and the second largest source of vegetable oil.
+Over the past two decades, soybean production has more than doubled, growing into a staggering $123 billion market.
+This growth is closely tied to the increasing global demand for meat products, where soybeans are used extensively in livestock feed.
+Additionally, soybeans are a common ingredient in various human food products, including cooking oils, meat and dairy substitutes, and a wide array of processed foods.

+**COMMODITY OVERVIEW**
+The vast majority of global soybean production is used to feed animals.
+Globally traded and highly versatile, soybeans are the world’s largest source of animal protein feed and the second largest source of vegetable oil.

+**Government**
+In the U.S., multiple factors have boosted soybean production over the last decade.
+These factors have included government policies supporting agricultural production through protection or subsidies, biofuel mandates, international demand, and periods of high prices for agricultural commodities.
+Acreage for soybean production increased by 10 percent in the U.S. between 2019 and 2020 as a result of these factors.

+The soybean supply chain starts with farmers who grow soybeans.
+Soybeans are grown in a variety of climates around the world, but the United States is the world's largest producer of soybeans.

+After the soybeans are harvested, they are transported to processing plants.
+The processing plants remove the hulls from the soybeans and then crush them to extract the oil.
+The oil is used in a variety of products, including cooking oil, biodiesel, and lubricants.
+The remaining meal is used as animal feed.

+The processed soybeans are then transported to distributors and retailers, where they are sold to consumers.